wirbel-at-vdr-portal/Python-Scratchpad/CodeIntrospection.md

     # <class '__main__.Vehicle'>
     # <class 'float'>
 ```
-* **dir()**, returns a list of names comprising the attributes of the given object, and of attributes reachable from it.
+* **dir(obj)**, returns a list of names comprising the attributes of the given object, and of attributes reachable from it.
 ```
     for s in dir(Vehicle):
         print(s)